How to apply conditional formatting based on dates in Excel?

 4. Click OK > OK.
 The dates have been formatted.

-If you want to conditional formatting the past dates, you can do as follows in the New Formatting Rule dialog.
+If you want to apply conditional formatting for the past dates, you can do as follows in the New Formatting Rule dialog.

 1. Select one of below formulas as you need, and type it into the Format values where this formula is true text box.